blockchainofthings/CatenisAPIClientPHP/README.md

 > **Note**: the parameters of the *retrieveAssetIssuanceHistory* method are slightly different than the ones taken by the Retrieve Asset Issuance History Catenis API method.
-In particular, the date parameters, `startDate` and `endDate`, accept not only strings containing ISO8601 formatted dates/times but also *DateTime* objects.
+In particular, the date parameters, `startDate` and `endDate`, accept not only strings containing ISO 8601 formatted dates/times but also *DateTime* objects.

 ### Listing devices that currently hold any amount of a given asset